 Green Shampoo is the Go-To for Reducing Red Tones

 Green is the MVP when it comes to fading overly red hair.
 Green toning shampoos are commonly used to knock out fiery red or copper shades.

 The application process is straightforward:

-- Shampoo your hair as usual, then towel dry hair so it’s damp but not sopping wet.
+- Shampoo your hair as usual, then towel dry it so it’s damp but not sopping wet.

 - Apply the green toner shampoo all over your hair, focusing on the most vibrant areas.

 - Leave the shampoo on for 5–10 minutes, or whatever time is recommended on the packaging.

 - Rinse thoroughly until the water runs clear.
 Check if the red tones have been sufficiently neutralized.

 - If your hair still seems too red, reapply the green shampoo and leave it on a few minutes longer before rinsing again.